BenJamesbabala/DeepBalance/README.md

-# ImbalancedBagR
+# DeepBalance
 ##### Author: Peter Xenopoulos
-##### Version: 0.0.1
+##### Version: 0.1.0

-`ImbalancedBagR` is an R package for implementing an ensemble of random neural networks for imbalanced classification problems.
+`DeepBalance` is an R package for implementing an ensemble of random neural networks for imbalanced classification problems.

+`DeepBalance` was introduced in the paper found here and can be cited as xxx.